 To determine which one came out on top, I ran some of my own tests.
-The first test involved downloading malware samples from the European Institute of Computer Antivirus Research (EICAR).
+The first test involved downloading test malware samples from the European Institute of Computer Antivirus Research (EICAR) which are harmless files that simulate real malware attacks.
 The second test used live malware samples to see how the antivirus fared in real time.

 Webroot allowed all of the EICAR samples, but automatically blocked and removed my live samples.

 So did Norton perform better?
 Norton blocked the first EICAR sample, and blocked the two zipped EICAR samples upon extraction.
 It immediately detected and deleted the three live samples.
 From my own tests, Norton performed better against malware threats.

 These tests are not enough to give a comprehensive result, so I looked at some recent independent tests conducted by testing organizations.
 AV-Test evaluates the protection of antivirus software.
 Its most recent protection test gave Norton a 100 percent score in its September and October 2021 tests.
 Webroot was not tested by AV-Test.

 AV-Comparatives is another independent testing site which reports on antivirus software protection levels.
 From its most recent Real-World Protection test summary from July to October 2021, Norton also received a 100 percent protection rate.

 Norton recorded a high number of 37 false alarms during this period, which was the highest amount of any provider tested.
 A false alarm is where an antivirus identifies safe files as threats.
 This could become annoying; however, Norton’s superb protection levels make up for this.
 AV-Comparatives did not test Webroot.